neuropathbasel-pub/CnQuant/README.md

 --min_sentrix_ids_per_plot defines minimum number of samples per methylation class to generate a plot.

-## Inspect single-case results with CQcase
+## Per-case results inspection with CQcase

+>[!NOTE]
+>The port to access CQcase and CQall in the browser depends on the port set up in the .env file

 1. Start CnQuant WSL2 image and CQcase:
 ``` powershell